Gisele Bündchen: Wealth

 In August 2011, Bündchen ranked 60th on the Forbes list of the World's 100 Most Powerful Women.
 At age 31, she ranked third on The 20 Youngest Power Women of 2011 List.
 In 2011, Forbes named Bündchen and Brady as the World's Highest-Paid Celebrity couple.
 In August 2012, Bündchen was one of four people in the fashion industry and the only model to be ranked on the Forbes list of "The World's Most Powerful Women", at No. 83.
 She ranked eighth in the top 10 of the Forbes list of "Entertainment's Highest-Paid Women" in 2012.

 Forbes ranked Bündchen as the world's top-earning model for the fifth consecutive time in May 2011.
 Bündchen disputed the number used by Forbes, telling Brazilian website MdeMulher that the inflated estimates have made her a subject of an audit by the Internal Revenue Service.
 In 2013, Bündchen ranked third on the 16 Most Successful Female Entrepreneurs list by Forbes.
 Forbes estimated Bündchen's 2016 income at $30.5 million.
 Bündchen was the highest-paid model in the world from 2002 to 2017.

+Bündchen has five sisters, named Patricia (Pati), Graziela, Gabriela, Raquel, and Rafaela.
+Pati is her fraternal twin and serves as her manager.
+Gabriela has served as her personal attorney, Raquel as her website designer, and Rafaela as her accountant.
+Graziela, a judge, is the only sibling who isn't involved in her career.

 Spirituality

 Bündchen believes in astrology, manifestation, and witchcraft.
-According to Tom Brady, she has used these methods to successfully predict when he would win or lose the Super Bowl.
+According to Tom Brady, she used these methods to successfully predict when he would win or lose the Super Bowl.